 Why I’m excited about it: The industry regularly requires us to increase the minimum length required for RSA keys.
 Yet, key size has a significant impact on equipment performance.
 ECC certificates provide keys much shorter than RSA, but still offer equivalent security levels—they work more efficiently at the edge in smaller devices.

-I am very pleased to be a part of these significant advances for machine identity protection.
+I am very pleased to be a part of these significant advances for machine identity management.
 The new Venafi Technology Network partner program and strategic integrations demonstrate Venafi’s continued commitment to leadership in innovation to better protect the Global 5000.